 In order to determine the maximum ("worst case") impacts which could result from each of these 12 different emission scenarios, PGV conducted an impact analysis utilizing a standard air dispersion model (ISCST) accepted by the U.S. Environmental Protection Agency using a standard screening set of 33 different meteorological conditions to ensure that the "worst case" meteorological conditions for each emission scenario and receptor point was evaluated (see Appendix H).
-The results of this air dispersion modelling are presented in Appendix H. Table 9-2 summarizes the results of the modelling for each of the 12 release scenarios, organized on the basis of the air dispersion modelling are presented in Appendix H. Table 9-2 summarizes the results of the 12 release scenarios, organized on the basis of the modelling for each of the 12 release scenarios, organized on the basis of the modelling for each of the 12 release scenarios, organized to be exceeded under the "worst case" meteorological conditions, and the point and concentration of maximum impact.
+The results of this air dispersion modelling are presented in Appendix H. Table 9-2 summarizes the results of the modelling for each of the 12 release scenarios, organized on the basis of the air dispersion modelling are presented in Appendix H. Table 9-2 summarizes the results of the modelling for each of the 12 release scenarios, organized on the basis of the maximum distance at which each of the HDOH-specified threshold levels are predicted to be exceeded under the "worst case" meteorological conditions, and the point and concentration of maximum impact.
 Table 8-2 has further categorized each release scenario by which, if any, of the HDOH-specified threshold levels is exceeded by the maximum predicted concentration, thus ensuring that each release scenario is categorized by the highest estimated modelling impact.